- Personal Injury Lawyer

 While drunk boating was involved in 35% of incidents reported in a 2016 California State Parks report–with collisions the prevalent accident, inattention and inexperience were cited as the top causes.

-If you or someone you know has been hurt due to a drunk boating accident, it is important to consult a DUI lawyer to handle the claim.
+If you or someone you know has been hurt due to a drunk boating accident, it is important to consult a boating accident lawyer to handle the claim.
 Call personal injury attorney Frank Penney for a free consultation today.

 Tort liability in personal injury cases is most often based on acts of negligence, but there are exceptions.
 Sometimes the responsible party is held to the strict liability tort standard, meaning that a finding of negligence or malicious intent is not required.
 The most common types of strict liability tort cases are based on: Product […]